-Biomedical Applications: Since our inception, we have been focused on medical grade silicon nitride.
-SINTX silicon nitride products are biocompatible, bioactive, antipathogenic, and have shown superb bone affinity.
+Biomedical Applications: Since its inception, SINTX has been focused on medical grade silicon nitride.
+SINTX biomedical products have been shown to be biocompatible, bioactive, antipathogenic, and to have superb bone affinity.
 Spinal implants made from SINTX silicon nitride have been successfully implanted in humans since 2008 in the US, Europe, Brazil, and Taiwan.
-This established use, along with its inherent resistance to bacterial adhesion and bone affinity - mean that it may also be suitable in other fusion device applications such as arthroplasty implants, foot wedges, and dental implants.
+This established use, along with its inherent resistance to bacterial adhesion and bone affinity suggests that it may also be suitable in other fusion device applications such as arthroplasty implants, foot wedges, and dental implants.
 Bacterial infection of any biomaterial implants is always a concern.
-SINTX silicon nitride is inherently resistant to bacterial colonization and biofilm formation, making it antibacterial.
+SINTX silicon nitride has been shown to be resistant to bacterial colonization and biofilm formation, making it antibacterial.
 SINTX silicon nitride products can be polished to a smooth and wear-resistant surface for articulating applications, such as bearings for hip and knee replacements.

 We believe that silicon nitride has a superb combination of properties that make it suited for long-term human implantation.
 Other biomaterials are based on bone grafts, metal alloys, and polymers- all of which have well-known practical limitations and disadvantages.
 In contrast, silicon nitride has a legacy of success in the most demanding and extreme industrial environments.
-As a human implant material, silicon nitride offers bone ingrowth, resistance to bacterial and viral infection, ease of diagnostic imaging, resistance to corrosion, and superior strength and fracture resistance, among other advantages, all of which claims are validated in our large and growing inventory of peer-reviewed, published literature reports.
+As a human implant material, silicon nitride offers bone ingrowth, resistance to bacterial and viral infection, ease of diagnostic imaging, resistance to corrosion, and superior strength and fracture resistance, all of which claims are validated in our large and growing inventory of peer-reviewed, published literature reports.
 We believe that our versatile silicon nitride manufacturing expertise positions us favorably to introduce new and innovative devices in the medical and non-medical fields.

-In June 2022, we acquired TA&T, a nearly 40-year-old business with a mission to transition advanced materials and process technologies from a laboratory environment to commercial products and services.
+In June 2022, we acquired Technology Assessment and Transfer, Inc. (TA&T), a nearly 40-year-old business with a mission to transition advanced materials and process technologies from a laboratory environment to commercial products and services.
 TA&T has supplied ceramics for use in several biomedical applications.
 These products were made via 3D printing and include components for surgical instruments as well as conceptual and prototype dental implants.

 Technical Applications: It is our belief that our silicon nitride has the best combination of mechanical, thermal, and electrical properties of any technical ceramic material.
 It is a high-performance technical ceramic with high strength, toughness, and hardness, and is extremely resistant to thermal shock and impact.
 It is also an electrically insulating ceramic material.
 Typically, it is used in applications where high load-bearing capacity, thermal stability, and wear resistance are required.
-We have obtained AS9100D certification and ITAR registration to facilitate entry into the aerospace portion of this market.
+We have obtained AS9100D certification and ITAR registration to facilitate entry into the aerospace and protective armor markets.

-We recently entered the ceramic armor market through the purchase of assets from B4C, LLC and a technology partnership with Precision Ceramics USA.
-We intend to develop and manufacture high-performance ceramics for personnel, aircraft, and vehicle armor including a 100% Boron Carbide material for ultimate lightweight performance in ballistic applications, and a composite material made of Boron Carbide and Silicon Carbide for exceptional multi-hit performance against ballistic threats.
-We have signed a 10-year lease at a building near its headquarters in Salt Lake City, UT to house development and manufacturing activities for SINTX Armor.
+We entered the ceramic armor market through the purchase of assets from B4C, LLC and a technology partnership with Precision Ceramics USA.
+We will develop and manufacture high-performance ceramics for personnel, aircraft, and vehicle armor including a 100% Boron Carbide material for ultimate lightweight performance in ballistic applications, and a composite material made of Boron Carbide and Silicon Carbide for exceptional multi-hit performance against ballistic threats.
+We have signed a 10-year lease at a building near our headquarters in Salt Lake City, Utah to house development and manufacturing activities for SINTX Armor.